 Determining what to do next can be difficult and very uncomfortable, particularly if you need to recover compensation.
 There is nothing stopping you from bringing a lawsuit against a homeowner in this situation if you can show that he or she knew or should have known about the dangerous condition that caused you to slip and fall.
 Homeowners owe you the highest duty of care because you were invited on the property.

 Several criteria must be met in order for you to successfully sue a host.
 The incident must have occurred on the host property, must have been the direct fault of the host, and must have led to an injury for which compensation was possible.
 One critical element to determine before filing your potential suit is who owns the home.
-If you were injured in a rental home for example, you might need to determine what caused your initial injury.
+Most homeowners own property insurance to protect them in exactly this situation.

-If the injury was caused by something that your host was responsible to care for, you may have to look for that person's renter's insurance as compensation.
-If the injury was due to something that fell under the responsibility of the building owner however, you might need to bring suit against the building's owner.
+If the injury was caused by something that your host was responsible to care for, you may have to look for that person's homeowner's or renter's insurance for compensation.
+If the injury was due to something that was the responsibility of the building owner or lessor, rather than the occupier, you might need to bring suit against the building's owner or lessor, too.

 If you fell and broke a bone or sustained a TBI however, you will use this information to illustrate concrete damages in court.
 If you fell in someone's home and you were on their property because of an invitation, if you can show that they had fault and negligence and that you sustained some kind of harm as a result of the accident, this may prove instrumental in your premises liability claim.

-At Shaw Law, it is our goal to not only help you with your case, but to assist you with all aspects of your legal claim to recover compensation and to help you remain calm in the midst of difficult circumstances.
+At Shaw Law Offices, it is our goal to not only help you with your case, but to assist you with all aspects of your legal claim to recover compensation and to help you remain calm in the midst of difficult circumstances.